From Predictions to Policies: Integrating ML into Stochastic Optimization

 for (i in seq_along(TauGrid)) {

-# Runing simulation
+# Running simulation

 SimResults <- simulate_trips(